-The bad news: While a high-yield savings account can allow you to access your cash, it may not be the same setup as your corner bank.
+The details: While a high-yield savings account can allow you to access your cash, it may not be the same setup as your corner bank.
 Some of these accounts are offered online only, and some may not offer ATM access.
+You need to be aware of fees, which could eat into your interest, and account minimums, which can be required for the best rates.
 It makes sense to shop around.
-You need to be aware of fees, which could eat into your interest, and account minimums, which can be required for the best rates.
 Also, the FDIC insurance limit per account may require you to spread your money across accounts at several banks to achieve insurance protection for all of your savings.

 Money market mutual funds

-The good news: Money market funds offer easy access to your investment and low risk.
-Held in your brokerage account, they may come with check-writing and ATM card access similar to a savings account, making these investments a good option for funds you may need in a hurry.
+Money market funds offer easy access to your investment and low risk.
+Held in your brokerage account, they may come with checkwriting and ATM card access similar to a savings account, making these investments a good option for funds you may need in a hurry.
 And, as interest rates rise, those higher rates typically pass through to money market funds quickly.
-Money market funds have recently seen yields rise with the Fed’s increase in rates and shifts in demand due to regulatory changes implemented in October.
-As of January 24, yields on some prime funds, which primarily invest in riskier corporate debt and may pay higher yields, ranged from 0.70% to 0.90% for a minimum initial investment $2,500 to $1 million or more, with an industry average 0.48%.
+For example, as rates rose over the last year, money market fund yields more than doubled, far outpacing the increase in savings accounts.3

-The good news: Individual bonds offer a range of credit risk levels and yields for a variety of maturities.
+Individual bonds offer a range of yields for different risk levels and maturities.
 These securities could be laddered, and the range of credit risk in the market means that you can select a yield–risk option that suits you.

-The bad news: Unlike CDs or savings account, individual bonds don't offer FDIC insurance.
+Protection: Unlike CDs or savings accounts, individual bonds don't offer FDIC insurance.
 There is, however, Securities Investor Protection Corporation (SIPC) insurance for brokerage accounts.
 SIPC protects against the loss of cash and securities — such as stocks and bonds—held by a customer at a financially troubled SIPC-member firm.
 SIPC protection is limited to $500,000 and has a cash limit of $250,000.
-SIPC does not protect against declines in the value of your securities, and is not the same as FIDC protection.
+SIPC does not protect against declines in the value of your securities, and is not the same as FDIC protection.